Page contents

 “A retrospective review was also completed and following a number of appeals, it was agreed Mrs Pearson had been eligible for NHS Continuing Healthcare for a year and refunded her estate over £40,000 in wrongly paid care fees and interest,” says Lisa Morgan.

-Hugh James Solicitors offers families a choice of a ‘no win no fee’ Contingency Fee Agreement and an hourly rate basis.
+Hugh James Solicitors offers families a choice of a ‘no win no fee’ Contingency Fee Agreement.
+They also offer an hourly rate basis.

 “The Contingency Fee Agreement is popular with our clients as it provides certainty; they know exactly what will be charged if we win the case and it makes no difference how much time is spent pursuing the claim to a successful conclusion.
 In addition, there is peace of mind that if they pursue the claim and lose, they do not pay us anything.”